 nt until the transaction ends.
 If another

-session attempts a DDL operation on either table, it blocks
+session attempts a DDL or write lock operation on either table,

-until metadata lock release at transaction end.
-For example, a
+it blocks until metadata lock release at transaction end.
+For

-second session blocks if it attempts any of these operations:
+example, a second session blocks if it attempts any of these

 If the server acquires metadata locks for a statement that is syntactically valid but fails during execution, it does not release the locks early.
 Lock release is still deferred to the end of the transaction because the failed statement is written to the binary log and the locks protect log consistency.